think-mm/enblog/input/posts/2008/12-20-quranic-erroneous-science-and-contradictions.md

 For the last 100 years or so, the galloping advancement of science, particularly the life science, is purely on the basis of Darwin THEORY OF EVOLUTION and definitely not on the basis of CREATION THEORY.
 Science does not believe in CREATION theory and Religion does not believe in EVOLUTION theory.
 Truth is, if Religion wants to mix-up with evolution then, we shall have to consider Adam as Ape-like Neanderthal or Homo-erectus early human, and not a perfect human having all the intelligential qualities, as the Bible or Quran described.

-Here in this Verse, Allah Challenges People: Who Can Tell Whether the Conceived is Male or Female (?)
+Here in this Verse: \[Quran-31:34\], Allah Challenges People: Who Can Tell Whether the Conceived is Male or Female (?)
-<blockquote><font face="Verdana">• Verily the knowledge of the Hour is With God (alone).
-It is He Who sends down rain, and He who knows what is in the wombs of mothers….
-[Quran-31:34]</font></blockquote>
+> Verily the knowledge of the Hour is With God (alone).
+It is He Who sends down rain, and He who knows what is in the wombs of mothers ...

 Who does not believe the fact that, actually mankind can predict very accurately (99.5%) when rain will fall and can predict (99.8%) the sex of the child inside a mother's womb?
 Scientists also predict that, in the next five years weather predictions will be successfully correct almost 100%.
 Perhaps Allah could not imagine this.

 **C. Historical blunders in Quran**

 In several Suras the Qur'an confuses Mary the mother of Jesus [Miriam in Hebrew] with Miriam the sister of Aaron and Moses, and daughter of Amram which is about 1400 years off.

+per \[Sura:19:27-28\],

-<blockquote><font face="Verdana">"At length she brought (the babe) to her people, carrying him (in her arms), They said: "O Mary!
+> At length she brought (the babe) to her people, carrying him (in her arms), They said: "O Mary!
 Truly a strange thing has thou brought!
-"O sister of Aaron, thy father was not a man of evil, nor your mother a woman unchaste!"
-[Sura:19:27-28]
+"O sister of Aaron, thy father was not a man of evil, nor your mother a woman unchaste!

+per \[Sura:66:12\],
-And Mary, the Daughter of Imran, who guarded her chastity, and We breathed into (her body) of our spirit; and she testified to the truth of the words of her Lord, and of His revelations, and was one of the devout (servants).
-[Sura:66:12]</font></blockquote>
+> And Mary, the Daughter of Imran, who guarded her chastity, and We breathed into (her body) of our spirit; and she testified to the truth of the words of her Lord, and of His revelations, and was one of the devout (servants).

 **Allah copied draconian code of law from the ancient king Hammurabi!**